SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		:return: Region itself

+**NOTE:** Besides the individual methods like ``nearby, left, right, above, below`` there is one new method ``grow`` with some more options and different signatures.
+Where documented together, they are fully equivalent.
+The reason behind is some better compatibility to the usage of Java Rectangle.

+.. py:class:: Region

-	.. py:method:: nearby([range])
+	.. py:method:: grow([range])
+		nearby([range])

-		Returns a new :py:class:`Region` that includes the nearby neighbourhood of the the current region.
-The new region is defined by extending the current region's dimensions in all directions by *range* number of pixels.
+		The new region is defined by extending (>0) or shrinking (<0) the current region's dimensions in all directions by ``range`` number of pixels.
 		The center of the new region remains the same.

+		The default is taken from :py:attr:`Settings.DefaultPadding` (standard value 50)

-		:param range: a positive integer indicating the number of pixels (default = 50).
+		:param range: an integer indicating the number of pixels or the current default if omitted.
 		:return: a new :py:class:`Region` object

 	.. py:method:: above([range])
+		below([range])
+		left([range])
+		right([range])

-		Returns a new :py:class:`Region` that is defined above the current region's top border with a height of *range* number of pixels.
+		Returns a new :py:class:`Region` that is defined with respect to the given region:

+			* above: new bottom edge next pixel row above given region's top edge
+			* below: new top edge next pixel row below given region's bottom edge
+			* left: new right edge next pixel clomn left of given region's left edge
+			* right: new left edge next pixel column right of given region's right edge

-		So it does not include the current	region.
+		It does not include the current region.
-		If *range* is omitted, it reaches to the top of the screen.
-The new region has the same width and x-position as the current region.
+		If *range* is omitted, it reaches to the corresponding edge of the screen.

-		:param range: a positive integer defining the new height
+		:param range: a positive integer defining the new demension aspect (width or height)
 		:return: a new :py:class:`Region` object

-	.. py:method:: below([range])

-		Returns a new :py:class:`Region` that is defined below the current region's bottom border with a height of *range* number of pixels.
-		So it does not include the current	region.
-		If *range* is omitted, it reaches to the bottom of the screen.
-The new region has the same width and x-position as the current region.

-		:param range: a positive integer defining the new height
-		:return: a new :py:class:`Region` object

-	.. py:method:: left([range])

-		Returns a new :py:class:`Region` that is defined left of the current region's left border with a width of *range* number of pixels.
-		So it does not include the current	region.
-		If *range* is omitted, it reaches to the left border of the screen.
-The new region has the same height and y-position as the current region.

-		:param range: a positive integer defining the new width
-		:return: a new :py:class:`Region` object

-	.. py:method:: right([range])
+	.. py:method:: grow(width, height)

-		Returns a new :py:class:`Region` that is defined right of the current region's right border with a width of *range* number of pixels.
-		So it does not include the current	region.
-		If *range* is omitted, it reaches to the right border of the screen.
-The new region has the same height and y-position as the current region.

-		:param range: a positive integer defining the new width
-		:return: a new :py:class:`Region` object

 .. _FindinginsideaRegionandWaitingforaVisualEvent:

 Finding inside a Region and Waiting for a Visual Event